Detention conditions in Nunavik substandard: Quebec ombudsman

 The team noted that conditions appeared to be most strained in Puvirnituq where cells designed to hold one or two detainees might at times hold seven.
 Often, those cells would contain “incompatible” inmates, some of whom might be suicidal; others intoxicated.

-Nunavik doesn’t have a correctional facility; in 2006, the region chose instead to invest money earmarked for a jail into Ungaluk, a crime prevention program that disperses roughly $10 million a year to wellness activities.
+Nunavik doesn’t have a correctional facility; in 2006, the region chose instead to invest money earmarked for a jail into Ungaluk, a crime prevention program that puts roughly $10 million a year to wellness activities.

 So once Nunavimmiut are arrested, they are held in a cell at their local Kativik Regional Police Force station until they make a first court appearance by telephone.